UNES97/yolo-demo/COOLIFY_SETUP.md

 If still broken:
 1. **Delete** the application in Coolify
 2. **Create new** application from scratch
-3. During setup, ensure Port is set to `3000`
+3. During setup, ensure Port is set to `8765`
-4. Leave Ports Mappings EMPTY
+4. Let Coolify auto-set Ports Mappings
 5. Generate domain before first deployment

 ### Common Issues